MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/ways-to-connect-to-sql.md

 ## Overview

 This article describes how to connect to your SQL on Azure virtual machine (VM).
-It covers some [general connectivity scenarios](#connection-scenarios) and then provides [steps in the portal for changing connectivity settings](#change).
+It covers some [general connectivity scenarios](#connection-scenarios).
 If you need to troubleshoot or configure connectivity outside of the portal, see the [manual configuration](#manual) at the end of this topic.

 If you would rather have a full walkthrough of both provisioning and connectivity, see [Provision a SQL Server virtual machine on Azure](create-sql-vm-portal.md).